Decided in Rio Olympics itself that I will prove myself in Tokyo: Mirabai Chanu | Sports-Games

 Considered a strong medal contender five years ago in Rio as well, Chanu buckled under pressure in the women's 48kg event and failed to log a legitimate lift.

-''I learnt a lot from that day -- my training and technique was changed, we put in a lot of effort after that,'' she added.
+''I learnt a lot from that day -- my training and technique were changed, we put in a lot of effort after that.

+''I was very sad after Rio, there was a lot of pressure on me and I got nervous, I couldn't understand anything for days but then-coach sir and the federation counselled me, told me that I have a lot of potentials,'' she added.

 Head coach Vijay Sharma revealed he was also under a lot of pressure after the disappointing outing in Rio.